Thomas Patrianakos, Chairman of Division of Ophthalmology

 Phone: (312) 864-5171Fax: (312) 864-9753

-The Division of Ophthalmology at the Cook County Health and Hospitals System offers medical and surgical ophthalmic care to adults and children with diseases and injuries of the eye, orbit and eyelids.
+The Division of Ophthalmology at the Cook County Health offers medical and surgical ophthalmic care to adults and children with diseases and injuries of the eye, orbit and eyelids.
 Common diseases that affect the eye include diabetes, glaucoma and cataracts but in addition, comprehensive care is offered to patients suffering from a broad spectrum of common and rare eye conditions ranging from eye disease due to premature birth to severe traumatic injury in adults.

 Each year, the division treats 50,000 patients, performing over 2,300 major ocular surgeries, 10,000 intraocular injections and over 2,000 laser procedures.
 This is in addition to routine medical management of ophthalmic disease as well as countless numbers of minor procedures.
 The Division of Ophthalmology is the busiest unit under the Department of Surgery.